9.3.1. Installation of the kernel

 Building the kernel involves a few steps—configuration,

-file in the kernel source tree for
+compilation, and installation.
+Read the README file in the kernel source tree for

 alternative methods to the way this book configures the kernel.